Educate

 [One-Pager] Racism and the Criminal Justice System (USCCB)

 In November 2018, the United States Conference of Catholic Bishops (USCCB) released its long anticipated pastoral letter against racism: Open Wide Our Hearts: The Enduring Call to Love.
-In conjunction, the USCCB also released a shorter letter highlighting the racial disparities systemically upheld within our country’s criminal justice system: Open Wide Our Hearts: Racism and…
+In conjunction, the USCCB also released a 2-page letter highlighting the racial disparities systemically upheld within our country’s criminal justice system: Racism and the Criminal Justice System….

 The Movie Just Mercy: a Catholic Study Guide